What are Archetypes?

-Unlike a generator which copies the typical standard stuff into your project, archetypes keep those and stay as part of your project's dependencies, so any updates, fixes, new additions can be acquired by simply updating your dependencies on the archetypes.
+Unlike a generator which copies the typical standard stuff into your project, archetypes keep those as part of your project's dependencies, so any updates, fixes, new additions can be acquired by simply updating your dependencies on the archetypes.

 Archetypes help to solve the problem of updating module boilerplates, by providing a single source of truth, that all of your projects consume.

-For example, after developing hundreds of modules such as React components, if you change your build script, you can change it once in the archetype, and then all projects can update their archetype dependency and would get the new build script.
+For example, after developing hundreds of modules such as React components, if you change your build script, you can change it once in the archetype, and then all projects can update their archetype dependency and get the new build script.

 Electrode archetypes are a way for every electrode module to share common scripts, workflows, dependencies and best practices that can be updated in real time.